unusualcomputers/unusualcomputers/writing/text/usbnotes.md

 First get hold of a screwdriver and open the hub.
 Most of the time this is a satisfyingly violent process - they very rarely come with screws (look for them under label stickers before you start though! there may be one or two there that stop you from splitting the box).

 Inside it you will see a little board with some usb ports soldered on and a place where the cable is connected to the board, there will be four wires, this is what you are after.
-Somethign like this:
+Something like this:

 ![insidehub](../pics/usb_hub_wires.jpg)